wayinone/wayinone.github.io/resume.md

 ---

-layout: page
+layout: default2
-title: Resume
+title: Wei-Ying Wang Ph.D.
+permalink: /Resume
 ---
-# Wei-Ying Wang Ph.D.
 * [PDF version](/assets/WeiyingWang_CV.pdf).

 ## Summary
-* I am seeking a position in which I would contribute to the success of a business by the application of advanced data science to its products, transactions and processes.
+* I am seeking a position in which I would contribute to the success of a business by the application of advanced data science to its products, transactions and processes
 * Seeking a data scientist position in which I would contribute to the success of a business
 * Applied Mathematics Ph.D. with 10+ years experience in programming
 * Specialized in data classification and statistical image analysis